kimfucious/netlify-forms-formik/README.md

 `handleSubmit` builds the `axios` configuration (note the content type!) and submits the form.

-The reCaptcha response, `token`, gets injected into `data` when the form is submitted, and its value is assigned to the key, `g-recaptcha-response`.
+The reCaptcha response, `token`, gets injected into `data` just prior to form submission, and its value is assigned to the key, `g-recaptcha-response`.

 If axios is successful, the form gets reset with `formReset()`, which is actually Formik's `resetForm` that was populated into state at onLoad.